uw-cryo/skysat_stereo/README.md

 * The code should work for \*nix platforms.
 We have not tested on Windows.

 ## License
-This project is licensed under the terms of the MIT License.
+This project is licensed under the terms of the [MIT License](./LICENSE).

 ## Citation
-Please cite as:
+If you use this code and/or derived products in a scientific publication, please cite:
-* Bhushan, S.; Shean, D.; Alexandrov, O.; Henderson, S. Automated digital elevation model (DEM) generation from very-high-resolution Planet SkySat triplet stereo and video imagery.
-ISPRS Journal of Photogrammetry and Remote Sensing 2021, 173, 151–165. doi:10.1016/j.isprsjprs.2020.12.012.
+* Bhushan, S., Shean, D., Alexandrov, O., & Henderson, S. (2021).
+Automated digital elevation model (DEM) generation from very-high-resolution Planet SkySat triplet stereo and video imagery.
+ISPRS Journal of Photogrammetry and Remote Sensing, 173, 151–165. https://doi.org/10.1016/j.isprsjprs.2020.12.012.
 * Shashank Bhushan, David Shean, Oleg Alexandrov, & Scott Henderson.
 (2021, January 7). uw-cryo/skysat_stereo: Zenodo doi revision updates (Version 0.2).
 Zenodo. http://doi.org/10.5281/zenodo.4422248

 ## Funding and Acknowledgments